Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 Mathieu took an unsportsmanlike penalty after the TD pass for getting into it with Brady as he ran to the sideline.

-Leonard Fournette, like Brown an in-season addition, ran 27 yards untouched for a touchdown in the third quarter, extending Tampa’s lead to 28-9.
+Leonard Fournette, like Brown an in-season addition, ran 27 yards untouched to extend Tampa’s lead to 28-9.
 Arians pumped his fist after that score and pointed toward offensive coordinator Byron Leftwich, who made the call.

 Succop’s 52-yard field goal increased the lead to 31-9.